Shopping cart theory: Online discussion

-Virality and responses

-The topic has been noted to be hotly debated online.
-Indeed, in a follow-up, D'Costas stated that her Scientific American article "struck a nerve"; on the magazine's Facebook page "some said they were afraid to leave children unattended, or struggled with a disability, or feared making someone's job obsolete".
+D'Costas later wrote that her Scientific American article had "struck a nerve"; on the magazine's Facebook page "some said they were afraid to leave children unattended, or struggled with a disability, or feared making someone's job obsolete".
 Lorraine Sommerfield of The Hamilton Spectator expressed conditional agreement with the theory, stating "stores should have lots of easily accessible cart corrals," and added that "some individuals may have mobility issues".
 Calling the original 4chan post "clinical", Nate Rogers of The Ringer cited its 2020 dating ("at the beginning of the pandemic") to suggest "it's surprisingly clear when shopping cart etiquette became a modern lightning-rod test of moral character," mentioning this time period as one in which "people were fiercely debating what they owed to their fellow citizens".
 The shopping cart theory has been referenced in a 2021 Politico article about a New Jersey legislation proposal that would fine shoppers for leaving carts in parking spots designated for disabled individuals.
 The YouTube channel "Cart Narcs", started by radio producer Sebastian Davis in 2020, is known for its videos where Davis confronts retail customers who leave their shopping carts in parking lots.

 In 2024, the shopping cart theory experienced further virality online after TikTok user Leslie Dobson explained why she does not return carts, defending her refusal to do so.
 A clinical and forensic psychologist, Dobson stated her concern of leaving her child unattended in order to return the cart.
 This reason was concurrent with a common reason mentioned by the 2017 Scientific American article.
 Dobson also stated her video was intentionally provocative, in hopes of garnering attention and raising awareness of child abduction.
 Dobson's video received over 11 million views and received considerable backlash, though she also received messages from users who agreed with her stance, stating they were too afraid to discuss their opinion online themselves.